dotlang/language/Enhancements.md

 what if a method is not bound to a type? like golang? this is gen I think. we should allow them. how to define ctor?

-? - expression problem: we want to be able to extend program easily
+Y - expression problem: we want to be able to extend program easily
 extend: adding new objects (for a shape system, adding triangle)
 extend: adding new operation (calculate permieter for every shape)
 easily: adding one new object or operation does not need modification of 1000 files